4 Best Tennis Racquets for Control (2022)

 They’ve also added a slightly thicker beam for extra pop and stability.
 Other material updates include Flex Fuse, a shock-absorbing polymer integrated into the graphite to give this racquet an improved flex, softness, and plushness.

-(2019) Vcore Pro 97 had matte light green color now yonex updated a new paint job which is combination of unique green and purple design.
+(2019) Yonex Vcore Pro 97 had matte light green color now yonex updated a new paint job which is combination of unique green and purple design.
 Somehow, Its looking something different from the all generation.
 This racquet is best suited for strong intermediate to advanced players.

 Specifications